by Jan Hogendoorn

 The famous Gouda cheese market in South Holland is seen here in 1954, with farmers bringing cheeses for sale to traders.
 It is interesting to see that the transitionfrom horsedrawn wagons to motorized transport is in full swing.
 Most of the jeeps seen are Allied surplus, but the cream-colored hardtop Jeep is an extended Netherlands Kaiser Frazer (NEKAF) CJ-3B.

-The NEKAF factories, located at the Sluisjesdijk in Rotterdam, assembled the Universal Jeep and other Jeep models from 1954 to 1959.
+The NEKAF factory at the Sluisjesdijk in Rotterdam, assembled the Universal Jeep and other Jeep models from 1954 to 1959.
 The Jeeps were destined for the domestic market as well as abroad.
 In the period 1954 to 1957, NEKAF assembled 5,950 Jeeps: 5,272 M38A1s for the Dutch army, 525 Jeeps for export, and 153 pieces for the domestic market.
 Production figures by model or for later years are unfortunately not available.

 Following the bankruptcy of NEKAF in 1958, the import and assembly of the Jeep line went to Kemper & Van Twist Diesel NV in Dordrecht, and in 1963 production stopped.

 In order to bring the CJ-3B to the public's attention, NEKAF had a few Jeeps available for demonstrations in the country.
 Usually, local dealers were involved in these events.
-Registration plate number HX-20795, seen here pulling a huge load of enthusiastic young men, was registered in the name of NEKAF.
+Registration plate number HX-20795, seen here pulling a huge load (100K JPEG) of enthusiastic young men, was registered in the name of NEKAF.
 Additional city marker lights were mounted on the front fenders, and Bosch direction indicators on the windshield frame.